 A central concern of sociological research on social stratification and inequality is the interplay between institutional arrangements and individual experience in their effects on life chances.
 Put simply, the question is to what extent are individuals constrained by institutional arrangements and to what extent are they able to achieve desired outcomes as a result of their individual and family characteristics and efforts.
 Of course, there can be no single answer to this question because of the varieties of institutional arrangements that characterize different societies at various historical periods.
-Societies undergoing rapid social change are ideal laboratories for such studies, since institutions often change while populations remain intact, or sometimes the reverse, as in China where the most important institution of social stratification, namely the household registration (hukou) system, has remained intact while the population has shifted dramatically with massive rural-to-urban migration.
-This paper uses contemporary China as a laboratory to examine the effects of institutional arrangements and individual experience on individuals' life chances.
+Societies undergoing rapid social change are ideal laboratories for such studies, since institution affecting inequality, the household registration (hukou) system, has remained intact while the population has shifted dramatically with massive rural to urban migration.
+This paper uses contemporary China as a laboratory to examine the effects of institutional arrangements and individuals' life chances.

-Established in 1955, the hukou system assigned agricultural or non-agricultural status to each child at birth, based on the mother's status until very recently (Wang, 2004:123), and also registered each child in a local community-again, the place where the mother was registered.
-Hukou status was, and to a large extent still is, a very strong determinant of rights and privileges affecting socio-economic wellbeing (Knight and Song, 1999; Gustafsson and Li, 2001; Liang, 2004; Wu and Treiman, 2004; Whyte, 2010; Treiman, 2012): in order to qualify for medical care, unemployment and retirement benefits, to enroll one's children in school, to obtain other than a menial job, or to qualify for public housing, one had to have local residence rights, and often a non-agricultural (urban) hukou as well (Chan, 1994;
+Established in the 1950s,1 the hukou system assigned agricultural or non-agricultural status to each child at birth, based on the mother's status until very recently (Wang, 2004, p.
+123; Chan, 2009), and also registered each child in a local community-again, the place where the mother was registered.
+Hukou status was, and to a large extent still is, a very strong determinant of